spschweiz/demovox/README.md

 [![SP Schweiz](https://www.sp-ps.ch/sites/all/themes/sp_ps/logo.png)](http://sp-ps.ch)
 # Demovox

-We use Guthub to maintain our Code.
-If you want to use out Plugin in a prebuilt Zip-File, visit our Website and Download it from there.
+We use Github to maintain our Code.
+If you want to use our Plugin as a prebuilt Zip-File, visit our Website and Download it from there.
 You cant get the latest Stable Version at https://demovox.ch

 ## Description